alotoftype/shopify-strap/readme.md

 JavaScript files are all bundled using Rollup.
 Rollup is a powerful bundler and allows the theme to leverage ES6 transpliation with Buble which is a faster transpiler than Babel.

 <h4>Browser Sync</h4>
 Live Reload your changes to assets and templates using Browser Sync.
 In development mode the Strap will proxy your theme and live reload changes in localhost.
+By default Browser Sync will start a development server at `localhost:3000` but the CLI will log this anyway.

 <h4>Shopify Sync</h4>
 Sync changes to your stores using Shopify Sync.
 The sync uses a command line interface for easy configuration of theme targets.
 You can upload to multiple stores with Shopify Sync which makes multi-store theme development a breeze.